zzdroide/borgmatic/Readme.md

     ```sh
     sudo chown -R $USER: /etc/borgmatic.d
     ```
-    > Note: configuration could be in ~/.config/borgmatic.d, but without stable absolute paths, it would require `cd` before running borgmatic.

 1. Configure by creating `config` folder and creating files from `config_example`
     - `parts.cfg`: &lt;name> &lt;partition path> &lt;0 if raw (backup image with `dd`), 1 if NTFS>